-Yes, yes, it’s true, that the above mentioned cliché is there.
+Yes, yes, it’s true, that the above-mentioned cliché is there.
 But the author wrote some awesome twists to the base story.
-The characters are loveable, the story enchanting and so exciting I was afraid of getting a heart attack, if I don’t reach the ending fast.
-The mentioned cliché is just the book’s first quarter, so I was puzzled what can happen further.
+The characters are loveable, the story enchanting and so exciting I was afraid of getting a heart attack if I don’t reach the ending fast.
+The mentioned cliché is just the book’s first quarter, so I was puzzled about what can happen further.

 When I woke up from one shock, the story quickly got another twist and turn, and I was there again.
 In a state of puzzlement and daze.

 I had one, just one objection.
 Frost.
 I hate this little slimy, mean-spirited, lying SOB.
 I really hate him and he just stood there, laughing in my face and doing nothing to prevent it.
 To make me love him a little.
 Just a little.
 A teeny-tiny bit.
 No. And I do not know what can redeem him so I can love him in his own book.
 I just really pity that unfortunate girl, who will fall in love with him.

 Anyway, this book is a must-read.
 The series too.
 Fantastic job, Alexandra Hawkins.
 Please, keep writing.

 Alexandra Hawkins is an unrepentant Anglophile who discovered romance novels as a teenager and knew that one day she would be writing her own.
 The USA Today bestselling author has written over eighteen historical romances, including YOU CAN’T ALWAYS GET THE MARQUESS YOU WANT, the second book in her new Masters of Seduction series.
 Alexandra has combined her love of English history, mythology, and romance to create sensual character-driven stories that, she hopes, will touch readers’ hearts.